-Kodak understood the stake of digitalization, invested in the technology and foresaw that pictures would be shared online.
-For instance, they acquired a photo sharing website called Ofoto in 2001.
+Kodak understood the stake of digitalization, invested in the technology, and foresaw that pictures would be shared online.
+For instance, they acquired a photo-sharing website called Ofoto in 2001.
 Unfortunately, the company used Ofoto to make people print digital pictures.
-They failed in realizing that online photo sharing was the new business, not just a way to expand the printing sales.
+They failed in realizing that online photo sharing was the new business, not just a way to expand printing sales.

 To make matters worse, “Kodak withdrew early on from developing and manufacturing its own digital cameras to rely on OEM manufacturers instead.
 Not having its own technology such as sensor and image processing put Kodak at a considerable disadvantage when the digital race began in earnest” explains the CEO of Fujifilm, Mr. Komori.